After HC order, Delhi Bar Council takes action against Nirbhaya convict's lawyer, issues notice

-The Bar body issued notice to Singh for February 28 and sought his reply within two weeks.
+The Bar body issued notice to Singh and sought his reply within two weeks.

 The Delhi High Court had on December 19 last year dismissed the claim of death row convict Pawan that he was a juvenile at the time of the offence in December 2012 and had deprecated the conduct of Singh for filing forged documents and not appearing in the court.